hipe/tmx/test_support/doc/issues/029-the-want-omnibus-and-narrative.md

     • optionally yields to an arbitrary block

    ( [gv] ignorably also has:
-       • a very custom 'expect' for its mock system
+       - a very custom 'want' for its mock system
-       • a simple custom 'expect' for whatever )
+       - a simple custom 'want' for whatever )

   [ta] (IN A BRANCH, SOMETHING INCREDIBLE)